 air quality

-air quality can be surprisingly bad in parts of the country.
+air quality can be bad in parts.
 Tokyo and Kyoto are surrounded by mountains and the ardent US regulations that stem the prevalence of low cc motorbikes has no equivalent in Japan.
-Not as bad as LA mind you.
-Every year there's also clouds of dust that drift from the west, a mix of pollution and soil from arid Chinese regions.
+Every year there's clouds of dust that drift from the west, a mix of pollution and soil from arid Chinese regions.
 Korea has it worse.
 It also used to be much worse 40 years ago with near-daily smog warnings issued in Tokyo.
 All the roadsigns showing current air quality have largely disappeared.

-• Japan is starting to legalize casinos following the questionable lead of Macau, another place that peaked 40 years ago.
+• Japan is legalizing casino gambling following the questionable lead of Macau, another place that peaked 40 years ago.
 In regards to gambling there's plenty that tread the line of legality already, from pachinko to horseracing and boat races.
 Gambling addiction is an already prevalent issue, pensioners lining up to spend young workers' suffocating taxes on a bit of fun.

 politics

 • Only 40% of people voted last election, which is US levels of pitiful.
+On local elections they can approach single-digits.
 Politicians here are treasured on the same frequency as tepid yoshinoya vomit.
-The same political party has more or less ruled the country for 63 years.
-Concerning, no?
+The same political party has more or less ruled the country for 65 years.

-Most news channels are devastatingly shit, with some resembling clip shows with videos you would've bother uploading on youtube playing on national TV.
+Many news channels are devastatingly shit, with some resembling clip shows with videos you would've bother uploading on youtube playing on national TV.
 A woman jumping backwards into a pool isn't news.
 A dog barking like a bird isn't news.
-The news is made to be as sedate and non-combative as possible, while tabloids are filled with the same sensationalist carrion peddlers as The Sun.
-The sterility in presentation is actually quite jarring to witness, like an entire BBC department has sprung a gas leak.
-It goes beyond culling just the emotive value, fundamental details are often omitted.
+The news is made to be as sedate and non-combative as possible, while tabloids are filled with the same sensationalist carrion peddlers as The Sun bizarrely the ones doing fearless reporting seemingly oblivious to the financial consequences.
+American news anchors are all journalists.
+Not so in Japan, where a baffling position called "news announcer" exists, something more akin to the furious-sounding KCNA presenters when it comes to rigor or agency.
+The sterility in presentation is actually quite jarring to witness - it often goes "look at how large this cabbage is" to "30 combatant-aged males killed in preemptive strike at an IDP camp" at breakneck speed.
 You will never see hard questions in an interview.
-You will never see career politicans be interviewed.
+You will never see career politicians be interviewed.
 Yet like any bored child, the news often throws tantrums to bring attention on itself.
 It was Asahi Shinbun, one of the largest and most prestigious newspapers in Japan, that peddled HPV vaccine injury conspiracy theories.
-And of course the government is looking to lap up popular opinion rather than keep some sort of ideological consistency or I don't know, refer to research.
-Today the HPV vaccination rate for young women is a staggering 0.7%, parents making the critical mistake of trusting the news.
+The government, less popular than leprosy, was very receptive and rescinded their recommendation in 2013.
+Right now the HPV vaccination takeup rate for young women is a staggering 0.7% leading to 3000 extra deaths from cervical cancer annually, parents making the critical mistake of trusting the news.
 It's almost insulting in the way that genuine social issues are overshadowed by some eye-catching road rage incident or thinly-veiled ads on the news.
-In 2021 Japan dropped 4 places in the Reporters Sans Frontières press freedom ranking to 71st, placing it above Liberia but below Bosnia and Kenya.
+In 2021 Japan dropped 4 places in the Reporters Sans Frontières press freedom ranking to 71st, placing it above Liberia but below Hungary and Kenya.

 police

-• your judicial rights only extend to what orifice they can't explore.
-You are considered guilty until proven innocent, and stop-and-frisk is a common sight.
+collectively it seems like your civil rights only extend to what orifice they can't explore.
+You are considered guilty until proven innocent by investigators, juries, and defense lawyers.
+Stop-and-frisk is a common sight.
 Accused of molesting someone on the train?
-Take your chances on a 99.6 conviction rate.
+Take your chances on a suspiciously high conviction rate.
 Accused of murder?
 Prepare your confession under duress.
 Bike cops look like power rangers though, so that's a plus.
 And you'll ejaculate during your hanging, so you'll have that to look forward to.

 driving